-- 132 community organisations responded to a Covid-19 survey issued by The Bridge (unpublished data available on request from central@the-bridge.uk.net).
+- 132 community organisations responded to a Covid-19 survey issued by The Bridge.
 The major concerns about the future were continued cancellation of bookings and events (74%) and ongoing closure of recreation and leisure facilities (53%).
 41% of organisations were looking for funding to cover loss of income, 38% general advice and 29% advice and support to make better use of technology.
 The survey indicated a level of resilience in the sector: 50% of organisations had the capacity to respond to Covid-19 and 45% indicated they will suffer significantly but will likely succeed.
-However 8% indicated they may need to close for good. - 65 Village Halls responded to a a Covid-19 survey issued by The Bridge (unpublished data available on request from central@the-bridge.uk.net).
-The majority 84%) are run entirely by volunteers and were meeting the challenge of installing Covid-19 cleaning stations at entrances (73%), aware of Test and protect data collection duties (80%) and adapting Hall Hire agreements (57%).
-Many face challenges such as no broadband or internet access (72%) and no recreational land/garden or outdoor space to offer community groups (50%). - 84 community organisations responded to a Covid-19 digital survey issued by The Bridge (unpublished data available on request from central@the-bridge.uk.net).
+However 8% indicated they may need to close for good. - 65 Village Halls responded to a Covid-19 survey from The Bridge.
+The majority (84%) are run entirely by volunteers and were meeting the challenge of installing Covid-19 cleaning stations at entrances (73%), aware of Test and protect data collection duties (80%) and adapting Hall Hire agreements (57%).
+Many face challenges such as no broadband or internet access (72%) and no recreational land/garden or outdoor space to offer community groups (50%). - 84 community organisations responded to a Covid-19 digital survey issued by the Bridge.
 80% were already using some digital technology, although 62% wanted to explore digital solutions for delivering their services differently.
-Just under half were seeking additional resources/support on new ways of working using digital solutions, with the most common ask being information and training on options. - The Social Renewal Advisory Board Listening Event report from Scottish Borders recognised the tremendous local community volunteer effort and the positive partnership working that had resulted between volunteer groups and statutory services during the first lockdown.
+Just under half were seeking additional resources/support on new ways of working using digital solutions, with the most common ask being information and training on options.

+- The Social Renewal Advisory Board Listening Event report from Scottish Borders recognised the tremendous local community volunteer effort and the positive partnership working that had resulted between volunteer groups and statutory services during the first lockdown.
 The report also reflected the challenges being faced by unpaid carers at the time. - YouthBorders experience an 8% growth in membership as community-based youth organisation sought peer support and networking opportunities in unprecedented times.